 In the year following the relevant ISC stock assessment, the Northern Committee will recommend adjustment to the existing CMM for North Pacific Albacore to ensure fishing intensity is at or below the level set forth by this HCR using the latest ISC stock assessment.
 Changes to fishing intensity in accordance with the harvest control parameters shall apply between assessments starting the year after the stock assessment was completed, until the year following the next stock assessment that provides an estimate of unfished SSB.

+Other Provisions

 The Commission shall promote compatibility between the harvest strategy adopted herein and the harvest strategy adopted by the Inter-American Tropical Tuna Commission with respect to North Pacific albacore tuna.